 Depending on the nature of the business, approvals from the Fire Inspector, Building Inspector or the Environmental Health Officer may be necessary prior to approval of the Business Licence.
 There are no costs related to these inspections if associated with a business licence application.
 Inspections should be conducted prior to a purchase or lease so that an applicant will be aware of any costs associated with requirements under the Fire, Building or Health codes.

-The business license will be issued upon payment of the fee and must be displayed in a prominent place on the premises.
+The business licence will be issued upon payment of the fee and must be displayed in a prominent place on the premises.
 For mobile services, a copy of the licence should be carried in the equipment/vehicle or with the individual, at all times, when engaging in business activities.